CP System: History

 The system was plagued by many bootleg versions of its games.
 In particular, there were so many bootleg versions of Street Fighter II that they were more common in some countries than the official version.
 This problem was virtually eliminated by Capcom in the later CP System II.

-The CP System hardware was also utilized in Capcom's unsuccessful attempt at home console market penetration, the CPS Changer, a domestic version of the CP System similar to the Neo-Geo AES.
+The CP System hardware was also utilized in Capcom's unsuccessful attempt at home console market penetration, the Capcom Power System Changer (or CPS Changer), a domestic version of the CP System similar to the Neo Geo AES.

+Capcom ceased production of the CP System hardware on May 11, 1995; however, new software continued to be released for the hardware as late as 2000.
+Capcom ended technical support for the CP System hardware and its games on March 31, 2015.